-One of the concerns about Open Access publishing is that articles published in an Open Access journal will considered lower quality than those published in a traditional journal.
+One of the common myths about Open Access publishing is that articles published in an Open Access journal will be considered of lower quality than those published in a traditional journal.
 Open Access journals may not be as well recognized as they are not as well established as some traditionally-published journals, however quality does not depend on the publishing model.
-There are also concerns about long-term storage of information, long-term accessibility, conflicts of interest over author pays funding models, amongst other issues.

 Why Libraries Are Involved

-Libraries are involved in Open Access because libraries deal with access to and storage of information.
+Libraries are involved in Open Access because libraries deal with access to and storage of information on a daily basis.
 Libraries purchase journals and the increasing cost of academic journals has meant problems for libraries to continue providing access.
 Libraries are also often involved in the creation of institutional repositories, as storing information is part of their purview.
 Libraries and library associations are very interested in the Open Access movement and can be a good source of information about Open Access.

-For information about Open Access from a library point of view see the Canadian Association of Research Libraries.
+For another perspective on Open Access from a library point of view see the Canadian Association of Research Libraries.